 The oxytocin hormone released when expressing, stimulates the uterus.
 Opinions differ on whether expressing colostrum antenatally is likely to induce labour.
 Those who advocate it do not believe that expressing would constitute sufficient stimulation to start labour.
 Sex while pregnant and breastfeeding through pregnancy both release oxytocin and both are generally considered safe while pregnant.
 If you experience any cramping in your uterus however, you should stop expressing and discuss your choice with your healthcare provider.

 Transporting your frozen colostrum

 You can take syringes of frozen colostrum into hospital using a freezer block and insulated bag.
 The colostrum can be defrosted under a running warm tap or at room temperature.

-It is a good idea to mention your colostrum stores on your birth plan and make sure hospital staff are aware in advance of your wishes in certain situations.
-The hospital may have access to have a freezer for storage once you arrive.
+It’s a good idea to mention your colostrum stores on your birth plan and make sure staff are aware in advance of your wishes in certain situations.
+The hospital may have access to a freezer for storage once you arrive.

 After the birth, breastfeeding should usually be unrestricted.
 Ideally, a baby should feed successfully at the breast and the antenatally expressed colostrum would remain unused.

-If harvested colostrum ends up being ‘wasted’ because early exclusive breastfeeding was possible and successful, this is a cause for celebration rather than commiseration!
+If harvested colostrum ends up being ‘wasted’ because you are able to establish early exclusive breastfeeding, this is a cause for celebration rather than commiseration!

-However the process of antenatal expressing gives you a back-up if things don’t go to plan which many families find reassuring.
+The process of antenatal expressing however, gives you a back-up if things don’t go to plan which many families find reassuring.
 You’ll also start your breastfeeding with a good sense of how to hand express and confidence about how your breasts work.